What is a Blouse?

 Blouse sizes may come in standard sizes (small, medium, large, etc.) or in numbered sizes (0, 2, 4, 6, etc.).
 In both cases, it's important to check the size chart for bust, waist and hip measurements to find the proper fit.
 The shirt should not feel too tight across the shoulders or bust when trying it on.

 Most blouses are either flowy or fitted in style.
-While a flowy top is most common for dressy occasions outside of the office, a fitted blouse tends to be the best pick for professional settings.
+While a flowy top is most common for dressy occasions outside the office, a fitted blouse is the best choice for professional settings.
+A fitted blouse style can be achieved through tucking the hem in or by purchasing a blouse that is tailored to be fitted.

 Tips for Buying Blouses

-• Material: A soft, slight stretchy material such as a cotton/polyester blend can provide the best comfort level when wearing a blouse.
+• Material: A soft, slight stretchy material such as a cotton/polyester blend can provide the best comfort level when wearing a blouse while still keeping it looking great and professional.

 • Neckline: If you're looking for blouses to wear at work, it's best to choose something with a slightly higher neckline to maintain a professional appearance.